-US targets South Sudan's oil entities over civil war
+Sudan Tribune: Plural news and views on Sudan

-March 21, 2018 (NEW YORK/JUBA) - The United States is targeting South Sudan’s state-owned oil company (Nilepet), its Petroleum and Mining ministries and several other oil-related entities in a move, it says, aims halting flow of funds used to finance the ongoing civil war.
+March 21, 2018 (NEW YORK/JUBA) - The United States is targeting South Sudan’s state-owned oil company (Nilepet), its Petroleum and Mining ministries and several other oil-related entities in a move, it says, aims halting the flow of funds used to finance the ongoing civil war.

 - US Ambassador to the United Nations Nikki Haley (L) looks on as she meets President of South Sudan, Salva Kiir at The President Office in Juba on October 25, 2017 (AFP)

-The US Department of State, in a statement issued 21 March, said was taking action against 15 South Sudan oil-related entities “whose revenues have contributed to the ongoing crisis in South Sudan.”
+The U.S. Department of State, in a statement issued 21 March, said was taking action against 15 South Sudan oil-related entities “whose revenues have contributed to the ongoing crisis in South Sudan.”

-The move, it explained, would now mean US as well as non-US companies will now need a license to export, re-export, or transfer exports of any US-origin goods or technology to the listed entities.
+The move, it explained, would now mean U.S., as well as non-US companies, will now need a license to export, re-export, or transfer exports of any US-origin goods or technology to the listed entities.

 “By placing these entities on the U.S. Department of Commerce’s Entity List, the United States will impose a license requirement on all exports, re-exports, and transfers of any U.S.-origin items to those entities,” said US Department spokeswoman, Heather Nauert in a statement.